javiabellan/machine-learning/readme.md

 Penalized regression.
 Regularization (penalty parameter):
 - L1 o LASSO: good for feat selection
-- L2 o RIDGE: for robustness (elastic net)
+- L2 o RIDGE: for robustness

+Elastic Net: combines some characteristics from both lasso and ridge.
+Lasso will eliminate many features, while ridge will reduce the impact of features that are not important in predicting your y values.
+This algorithm reduces the impact of different features (like ridge) while not eliminating all of the features (like lasso).

 Target does not follow a Gaussian distribution:
 USE Generalized Linear Models (GLMs)